schultzm/entrez_direct_tut/README.md

 Look at the variable with `echo ${BIOSAMPLES}`.

 Now iterate through the variable BIOSAMPLES, query entrez for each BIOSAMPLE using the edirect functions.
-At each iteration,capture the DocumentSummary in the variable DOCSUM (so that we can just extract from this variable rather than having to use the slower method of re-quering entrez).
+At each iteration, capture the DocumentSummary in the variable DOCSUM (so that we can just extract from this variable rather than having to use the slower method of re-querying entrez).
 Using `xtract` we will parse DOCSUM and extract `STRAIN` and `ASSEMBLY` info, storing the metadata in the file `MDATA`.

 ```
 MDATA="mdata.tab"